AlexanderDKazakov/Maxwell_construction/README.md

   --return_best         return the best pressure if not reached required tolerance --interpolate         interpolate the input data --number_inter_points NUMBER_INTER_POINTS
-                        Number of point to use when interpolation happens with spline.
+                        Number of points to use when interpolation happens with spline.
 Default: '1000'.

 ```